David Hare (playwright): Awards and honours

-For his work in theatre he has received eight Laurence Olivier Award nominations, winning the award twice, for Racing Demon in 1990 and Skylight in 1996.
-He has also received three Tony Award nominations for Plenty in 1985, Racing Demon in 1996 and Skylight in 1997.
-He aldo received the John Llewellyn Rhys Prize (1975), a BAFTA Award (1979), the New York Drama Critics Circle Award (1983), and the London Theatre Critics' Award (1990).
+For his work in theatre, he has received eight Laurence Olivier Award nominations for Best New Play, winning the award twice, for Racing Demon in 1990 and Skylight in 1996.
+He has also received three Tony Award nominations for Best Play for Plenty in 1983, Racing Demon in 1996 and Skylight in 1997.
+He also received the John Llewellyn Rhys Prize (1975), a BAFTA Award (1979), the New York Drama Critics Circle Award (1983), and the London Theatre Critics' Award (1990).

 Hare has received various award nominations for his film work, including two Academy Award nominations for The Hours (2002), and The Reader (2008); two Golden Globe Award nominations; and five BAFTA Award nominations.
 He was awarded the Berlin Film Festival Golden Bear in 1985.
 In 1997, he was a member of the jury at the 47th Berlin International Film Festival.

 He has also received various honours including knighthoods, degrees, and fellows.
 He was elected a Fellow of the Royal Society of Literature in 1985.
 This gave him the Post Nominal Letters "FRSL" for Life.
-He was awarded an Honorary Fellowship by Jesus College, Cambridge in 2001.
-He was knighted in the 1998 Queen's Birthday Honours List "For services to the Theatre".
-This allows him to use the title Sir.
-He was awarded the Honorary degree of Doctor of Letters (D.Litt) by the University of East Anglia in 2010.
+He was awarded an Honorary Fellowship by Jesus College, Cambridge, in 2001.

+He was knighted in the 1998 Queen's Birthday Honours List for services to theatre.

+He was awarded the Honorary degree of Doctor of Letters (D.Litt.) by the University of East Anglia in 2010.